opensearch-project/documentation-website/_security/access-control/authentication-tokens.md

 On-Behalf-Of tokens are a special form of JSON Web Token (JWT) used for managing authentication requests between a user's client and an extension.
 These tokens operate "just-in-time," meaning that a token is issued immediately before it is required for authentication.
 A token will have a configurable window of validity (with a maximum duration of five minutes), after which it expires and cannot be used.

-With on-behalf-of tokens, an extension can interact with the OpenSearch cluster using the same privileges as the initiating user (the reason the tokens are  “on-behalf-of”).
-However, since these tokens do not have any restrictions in place, they also provide services the ability to operate as if they are the original user until token expiration.
-This implies that this feature can be used more broadly and is not limited to extension-related use cases.
+An extension can use an OBO token to interact with an OpenSearch cluster, using the same privileges as the user it represents.
+This is why these tokens are called "on-behalf-of."
+Since these tokens are not restricted, they enable services to function as though they are the original user until the token expires.
+This implies that the feature's applicability extends beyond just extension-related uses cases, allowing for a wider range of uses.

 ### 2.0 Configuration